dgryski/go-perfbook/performance.md

     i.e., avoid extra tests that always fail
   * remove branches from inner loops
   * unrolling still effective: https://play.golang.org/p/6tnySwNxG6O
+  * this is where pieces of Hacker's Delight falls

 Many folklore performance tips for tuning rely on poorly optimizing compilers and encourage the programmer to do these transformations by hand: